 Lifetime Customer Value

-Ways To Convert Traffic
+Ways to Convert Traffic

-You must have a well defined process for converting cold traffic from initial awareness through to the purchase process.
+You must have a well-defined process for converting cold traffic from initial awareness through to the purchase process.

-Some key methods to doing this are:
+Some key methods for doing this are:

 - Capturing emails and utilizing email marketing

-- Producing Webinars that are both educational and strategically sales focused
+- Producing webinars that are both educational and strategically sales focused

 - Adding clear calls to action for lead capture